Judaica and Jewish Shops in Toronto

 Ely’s Fine Foods

-We completely understand if you’re not up for cooking this Passover.
+We completely understand if you’re not up for cooking this year.
 If you’d rather order in, Ely’s Fine Foods is well-known for its, “unique and innovative 100% certified kosher food.”
 Choose from classic dishes including potato knishes or try something a little different, such as Passover honey chili chicken.
-It’s past the deadline to order dinner for delivery but they have plenty of prepared goods to take away.
+They have a huge and amazing selection of kosher meals and catering for any and every occasion.

 Hermes Bakery